james-ecd/dmg-cracker/README.md

 [![codecov](https://codecov.io/gh/james-ecd/dmg-cracker/branch/main/graph/badge.svg?token=C96XYRSKI4)](https://codecov.io/gh/james-ecd/dmg-cracker)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-CLI for brute forcing encrypted Apple Disk Image files (.dmg)
+CLI for performing dictionary attacks on encrypted Apple Disk Image files (.dmg)

 While this tool offers a solution for accessing encrypted disk images, it is important to note that it is intended for personal use only and